egarson/median-price-rails/README.md

 # median-price-rails

 Welcome to median-price-rails.
-This is the server side of a (very) simple system that demonstrates fundamental RESTful principles and was built for a prospective employer to show basic Ruby and web architecture skills.
+This is the server side of a (very) simple web app that uses RESTful principles.
+It was built for a prospective employer to show basic Ruby and web architecture skills.
 As this was built purely for pedagogical purposes, it omits crucial aspects of systems development, such as any notion of security.

-A pending mobile client (see [median-price-android](http://github.com/egarson/median-price-android)) complements and integrates with this application.
+This is deployed to [the Heroku platform](https://www.heroku.com/) at http://median-price.herokuapp.com.
+The [median-price-android](http://github.com/egarson/median-price-android) mobile client complements and integrates with this app using the Heroku host.

 This was built using [Ruby on Rails](http://rubyonrails.org) 3.1.2, an MVC-based web framework that has pretty good support for [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) out of the box (see below for more).